-- When operating in DAW Mode, the knobs can perform one of four functions. - To change how the knobs work, hold the Shift Button and press Pad 9, 10, 11, or 12.
-The following functions are available: - Volume (Pad 9): Each knob will control the volume slider for the corresponding software track (track 1-32, depending on which knob is turned and which bank is selected).
-This is the default function of the knobs in DAW Mode. - Pan (Pad 10): Each knob will pan the corresponding software track (track 1-32, depending on which knob is turned and which bank is selected). - Device (Pad 11): Each knob will control device controls of the corresponding software track (track 1-32, depending on which knob is turned and which bank is selected). - Sends (Pad 12): Each knob will control the level of the aux sends for the corresponding software track (track 1-32, depending on which knob is turned and which bank is selected).
+- When operating in DAW Mode, the knobs can perform one of three functions. - To change how the knobs work, hold the Shift Button and press Pad 9, 10, or 11.
+The following functions are available: - Pan (Pad 9): Each knob will pan the corresponding software track (track 1-32, depending on which knob is turned and which bank is selected). - Device (Pad 10): Each knob will control device controls of the corresponding software track (track 1-32, depending on which knob is turned and which bank is selected). - Sends (Pad 11): Each knob will control the level of the aux sends for the corresponding software track (track 1-32, depending on which knob is turned and which bank is selected).